-These Paleo Almond Butter Chocolate Chip Banana Muffins taste just like your mom’s homemade banana chocolate chip muffins, except with an creamy almond butter filling.
-They’re gluten-free, grain-free, and sugar-free – these muffins are sweetened with only bananas!
+These Paleo Almond Butter Chocolate Chip Banana Muffins taste just like your mom’s homemade banana chocolate chip muffins, but way healthier than the ones you remember.
+They’re gluten-free, grain-free, dairy-free, and have no sugar added – these muffins are sweetened with only bananas!

 Instead, I’m sitting on my patio at home, sipping coffee and looking at our calming view of the Puget Sound, and enjoying my favorite spot in the house, writing a post to you.
 Let me just say: Our patio is seriously awesome.
 Super comfy futon, cute yellow trunk/coffee table, dining set, herb garden, twinkle lights, and flowers – what more could a girl want on her patio?

 I’ve been trying to learn and grow and reach a lot recently, but it’s nice to still have the comforts of a good old banana chocolate chip muffin when you need something to bring you back to simplicity.
-This makes a solid batch of 12 muffins, and I bet they’ll disappear quick.
-I added a nice dose of almond butter in the middle to give a little gooey filling and it adds such a nice texture and flavor to the muffins.
+This makes a solid batch of 12 muffins, and I bet they’ll disappear quickly.
+I added a nice dose of almond butter in the middle to give a little gooey filling and it adds such a nice texture and flavor to the muffins, but it’s definitely not necessary for a damn good muffin.

 Also – these have NO SUGAR.
 All the sweetness comes from the bananas, so make sure you use the super ripe ones.
 Check out the clearance section of your grocery store.
 A lot of times they’ll have already ripe bananas for way discounted prices.
 And for these muffins, you want the bananas almost black.